tracker code

 – All Mechanical Ventilation Systems

 A considerable draw-back of all mechanical ventilation (recirculated or fresh air) systems is that a biofilm can gradually build on the coils and filters over time, significantly reducing their energy efficiency.
-Caused by microbial growth, biofilm can be prevented by irradiating the coils using UV-C lamps which can also inactivate airborne microbial hazards within the system, disinfecting airborne contaminants that are not caught by the pre-filter through exposure and eliminating surface growth.
+Caused by microbial growth, biofilm can be prevented by irradiating the coils using GUV lamps which can also inactivate airborne microbial hazards within the system, disinfecting airborne contaminants that are not caught by the pre-filter through exposure and eliminating surface growth.

 A recent study by McKinsey & Co confirms that upgrading HVAC systems by incorporating higher-grade filters can be very expensive and unfeasible in some situations.
 What’s more, even the very best medical grade HEPA filter will not eliminate the hazard concerns of viral airborne transmission.